bluefroguk1/empire-dump/content/Library/On The Nature Of The Vallorn/Reference Materials/Terunael And The Navarr - A Timeline.md

 *(27 YE) Reclamation of [[Miaren]]*
-After fifteen years or so of active preparation, some of which spearheaded by the vate Rhonwen (see later documents on Rhonwen's Fall), the Navarr destroyed the [[Vallorn]] of Miaren with a combination of military might and potent [[Rituals]].
+After fifteen years or so of active preparation, some of which spearheaded by the vate Rhonwen (see later documents on Rhonwen's Fall), the Navarr destroyed the [[Vallorn]] of Miaren with a combination of military might and potent Rituals.
 The city of Seren was recovered and became a center for investigation of both vallorn and the history of Terunael for the next hundred years.

 *(36 YE - 69 YE) Reign of [[Empress Richilde]], "the Sun Queen"*